Skip to main content

 }

-Query CCX Hardware Revisions
+Querying CCX Hardware Revisions

-1. Use the GraphQL Playground to run the query and export the results to .csv
+1. Use the GraphQL Playground to run the query and export the results to .csv.

-This article details using the GraphQL Playground to query the data and export the results to .csv
+This article details using the GraphQL Playground to query the data and export the results to .csv.

 For those using the GraphQL Playground, we'll break the process down into these steps: